 The prevalence of CF varies with the ethnic origin of a population.
 CF is detected in approximately 1 in 3000 live births in the Caucasian population of North America and northern Europe, 1 in 17,000 live births of African Americans, and 1 in 90,000 live births of the Asian population of Hawaii.
 The most common mutation in the CFTR gene (~70% of CF chromosomes) is a 3-bp deletion (a class II mutation) that results in an absence of phenylalanine at amino acid position 508 (ΔF508) of the CF gene protein product, known as cystic fibrosis transmembrane conductance regulator (CFTR).
 The large number (>1500) of relatively uncommon (<2% each) mutations identified in the CFTR gene makes genetic testing challenging.

 The CFTR protein is a single polypeptide chain, containing 1480 amino acids, that functions both as a cyclic AMP–regulated Cl− channel and a regulator of other ion channels.
 The fully processed form of CFTR localizes to the plasma membrane in normal epithelia.
 Biochemical studies indicate that the ΔF508 mutation leads to improper maturation and intracellular degradation of the mutant CFTR protein.
 Thus, absence of CFTR in the plasma membrane is central to the molecular pathophysiology of the ΔF508 mutation and other classes I–II mutations.
-Classes III–IV mutations produce CFTR proteins that are fully processed but are nonfunctional or only partially functional ...
+Classes III–IV mutations produce CFTR proteins that are fully processed but are nonfunctional or only partially functional in ...